CBI urges next Tory leader to focus on investment – Daily Business

 Former Chancellor Rishi Sunak, the frontrunner, opened his campaign with a warning that it was “not credible to promise lots more spending and lower taxes”.

-He was backed by Dominic Raab, the deputy prime minister, and Grant Shapps, the Transport Secretary, who abandoned his own leadership campaign.
+He was backed by Dominic Raab, the Deputy Prime Minister, and Grant Shapps, the Transport Secretary, who abandoned his own leadership campaign.
 Steve Barclay, the Health Secretary and Mr Johnson’s former chief of staff, also announced his support for Mr Sunak.

-Foreign Secretary Truss, who is calling for tax cuts, is supported by Jacob Rees-Mogg, the Brexit Opportunities minister, and Nadine Dorries, the Culture Secretary.
-Priti Patel, the home secretary, is also expected to endorse Ms Truss.
+Foreign Secretary Liz Truss, who is calling for tax cuts, is supported by Jacob Rees-Mogg, the Brexit Opportunities minister, and Nadine Dorries, the Culture Secretary.
+Priti Patel, the Home Secretary, is also expected to endorse Ms Truss.

 Mr Sunak and Ms Truss agreed to take part in TV debates with the other candidates.

+Trade minister Penny Mordaunt is also widely expected to receive the 30 votes she will need to proceed to the next stage.

-Another vote will be held tomorrow, including candidates who get at least 30 votes today, in a timetable that could cut the field down to two on Monday.
+Another vote will be held tomorrow in a timetable that could cut the field down to two on Monday.

 Mr Johnson blocked Labour’s demand for a vote of confidence in the government in defiance of parliamentary convention which determines that when the official Opposition requests a confidence vote the government allows time for one at the earliest possible opportunity.